lessy-community/lessy/docs/api/users.md

 Destroy the current user and its associated projects and tasks.

-**This endpoint requires a sudo `Authorization` header but NOT that user accepted terms of service.**
+**This endpoint requires a `Authorization` header but NOT that user accepted terms of service.
+If user is active, `Authorization` header must be a sudo one.**

 Parameters: none.